What To Do If You Had A Great Wedding & Now You're Dealing With Post-Wedding Comedown

 But no, actually I was bereft.

 I stopped going to the gym.
-We’d spent all our money so I couldn't go on holiday and like an avalanche, every decision and dilemma I’d put off until after the wedding came at me in a braying mass, demanding attention.
-The wedding might have been a complicated project, but it was also the best excuse ever – for doing things, and for not.
+We’d spent all our money so I couldn't go on vacation and like an avalanche, every decision and dilemma I’d put off until after the wedding came at me in a braying mass, demanding attention.
+The wedding may have been a complicated project, but it was also the best excuse ever — for doing things, and for not.

 Advertisement